Da'el

 Da'el (داعل, also spelled Da'il) is a town in southern Syria located on the old road between Daraa and Damascus, located approximately 14 kilometers north of Daraa.
 Administratively, it belongs to the Daraa District of the Daraa Governorate and is the center of the Da'el nahiyah ("subdistrict") which also includes one other town, Abtaa, to the immediate north.
 Other nearby localities include Tafas to the west, Ataman to the south, Khirbet al-Ghazaleh to the east, Namir and Qarfa to the northeast, al-Shaykh Maskin to the north and al-Shaykh Saad to the northwest.

 As of the 2004 census by the Central Bureau of Statistics (CBS), the population of Da'el town was 29,408, while the Da'el subdistrict was 43,691.
 Its inhabitants are predominantly Sunni Muslim.
 The inhabitants are mainly involved in agriculture of grains (wheat, beans, olives, grapes, etc.) and expertise manpower in some Persian Gulf countries (UAE, KSA, Kuwait and Qatar).

 The city was recently modernized with a new wave of services such as high-speed internet, full cell-phone coverage, new land line phones with a boom in construction field.
 Government employees do not exceed 5% of the town's population while the rest operate their own businesses.

 History

+Antiquity

+Two inscriptions in ancient Greek are known from Da'el, then part of the Roman Hauran, although neither has a documented recovery location.
+One, found on a lintel, records the establishment of a cultic centre dedicated to the deity Akeiras in 274/275 AD.
+Another commemorates the commissioning of a pavement and columns by individuals named Azizos and Zabdas, probably for the same sanctuary.